arun-gupta/arun-gupta.github.io/add-iam-role-to-eks/index.md

     ]
 	}
 	```
-- Create a new group at https://console.aws.amazon.com/iam/home?region=us-west-2#/groups, call it `myeks`.
-Assign previously created policy to the group.
+- Create a [new group](https://console.aws.amazon.com/iam/home?region=us-west-2#/groups), call it `myeks`.
+Assign the previously created policy to the group.
 - Create a [new AWS user](https://console.aws.amazon.com/iam/home?region=us-west-2#/users), enable programmatic access, add user to the `myeks` group
 - Download `.csv` file and share the credentials out of band